tianchaijz/dot-vimrc/README.md

-tianchaijz's Vim config
+tianchaijz's Vim configuration
 ==================

-This is a well organized Vim configuration.
+This Vim configuration is well organized and with many features, you will soon be used to it.

 ## Installation / Upgrading